SeqWare/public-workflows/PANCANCER_AUTOMATED_RUNNING_BWA.md

 # TCGA/ICGC PanCancer - BWA-Mem Automated Workflow Running SOP

+# TODO:

+* .seqware/settings on the launcher host????
+Should add a sample to the tarball

 ## Overview

 This document describes how to automate the running of the BWA-Mem SeqWare